billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/README.md

 > Important Note: For production, you will want to protect your OpenAI API Key, the appsettings.json is not secure and your key can be easily retrieved.
 Implement a web service to retrieve the key, and then if you wish to store it, use encryption.

-Install the `Azure.AI.OpenAI` NuGet package.
-It's in beta so you need to include prerelease.
+Install the Azure.AI.OpenAI package. it's in beta so you need to include prerelease.

-Add a `Services` folder in the root of the project, and create the following `OpenAIService` class:
+Add a Services folder, and create the following `OpenAIService` class:

 ```
 using Azure.AI.OpenAI;